Assessing The Damage From A Dog Or Animal Bite

 Our pets are a source of pleasure and companionship for most of us.
 When we are bitten by a dog on another person’s property, those joyful feelings can turn to dread and pain if the injuries are severe enough.

-At Aldridge & Birdwhistell Law Firm, PSC, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
-Our lead attorney, Jeremy S. Aldridge, has considerable experience litigating and negotiating personal injury claims.
-He will focus on employing strategies that will best protect your interests in the case.
+At Aldridge & Birdwhistell, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
+We have considerable experience litigating and negotiating personal injury claims.
+We will focus on employing strategies that will best protect your interests in the case.
 We represent clients in Hardin County and throughout central Kentucky.